SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: d</details>
 <br>

 #### Q8.
-A person who authorizes budget for service consumption is known as a:
+A person who authorises budget for service consumption is known as a:
 - a) Customer
 - b) Sponsor
 - c) Stakeholder